oanasabau1/Digital-Cookbook/README.md

 # Digital Cookbook

 Digital Cookbook is a web application that serves as an online platform to store and explore diverse recipes.
 This project aims to provide users with a curated collection of recipes, allowing them to discover personal culinary creations.
-It is developed using Node.js, Express and MongoDB and uses different npm packages, EJS, Bootstrap and Monogoose.
+It is developed using Node.js, Express and MongoDB and uses different npm packages, EJS, Bootstrap and Mongoose.

 ## Features